 Musee Des Coquillages: One of the largest shell museums in the world, Musee Des Coquillages has over 5000 shells.
 They feature shells from extinct animals, general sea shells, as well as art made from some of the shells they have found.

-Do you hope to enjoy more of your vacation out in the fresh air?
-You may be happy to learn the area has a nice nature preserve available.
+Do you like being outdoors?
+You may be pleased to know the area has a popular nature preserve available.

 |Loterie Farm Nature Reserve||Nature Sanctuary/Wildlife Reserve||Central St. Martin||the island of St. Martin and Sint Maarten|

-Although most vacationers have heard about the beaches, those aren't the only way to enjoy the natural wonders available.
-Areas near St. Martin multiple options, including two caves.
+Although most tourists have heard about the beautiful water and coastline, that isn't the only way to enjoy the natural wonders available.
+Areas near St. Martin some interesting options, including a couple of caves.

 |Cave||10.0 mi.
 North-Northeast of Central St. Martin|